 helping people survive forced displacement by providing water

 Need: While visiting Kakuma refugee camp (Kenya), refugee church leaders took us outside of the camp to a settlement of Internally Displaced Persons (IDP) near Kakuma town.
-An estimated 2,000 men, women and children settled in this IDP camp after fleeing their homes during post election violence in 2007.
+An estimated 3,000 men, women and children settled in this IDP camp after fleeing their homes during post election violence in 2007.
+In the following years, many have married and had children, increasing the population to 4,500 today.
 Uprooted in their own country, they have nowhere else to go.

 The IDP camp has no water local supply.
-They have to walk several miles under the burning sun to fetch water in plastic jerry cans.
-Not only is it hard work, it is also dangerous for the women and children who are often given the task.
+The people (mostly women and children) have to walk several miles under the burning sun to fetch water in plastic jerry cans.
+Not only is it hard work, it is also dangerous.

 The refugees told us that the IDP are even worse off than they are.
 For unlike the refugees in Kakuma camp, who receive assistance from humanitarian agencies, the IDP have no one commited to helping them meet their basic needs for water, food and shelter.